-For non-structured data, Railway has interfaces that permit users to add and edit data within the plugin.
+For non-structured data, Railway has interfaces that permit users to add and edit data within the service.

-For Redis, Railway displays the keys contained within a plugin instance by default.
+For Redis, Railway displays the keys contained within a database instance by default.

 MongoDB Document View

-With MongoDB plugins, Railway displays a list of document collections.
+With MongoDB, Railway displays a list of document collections.
 Users can add additional collections or add/edit documents within the collection.

 Adding MongoDB Databases